kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 6. Spacebar - to switch between different arrangements of the terminals
 7. { - to move the selected terminal to the left
 8. } - to move the selected terminal to the right
+9. c - to open a new window in TMUX
+10. Ctrl+B follwed by **whatever your window's number is** - Will switch to that particular window in TMUX

 ```